fewd60/home/homework/week07/README.md

 ### Evaluation / Submission

 Students should start by using the [starter code](starter_code/) and adding the proper CSS media queries and CSS to update the site to look good on mobile devices.
 Students will create a new repository on GitHub called "homework-responsive" and push their code to it when they are ready to submit.
 Students should also notify the instructional team via Slack or email once this is done.
 Instructional team should evaluate against the solution code and the student's use of technical elements.
 You will provide a numeric grade on a scale: does not meet expectations (0); meets expectations (1); exceeds expectations (2).  **Note**: If bullet points have child bullets, grade the child bullets and not the parent bullet belonging to the child.
 The maximum possible score on this assignment is 28/28.
 Bonus materials are completely optional.

-### Final Project Milestone 2

-By week 7, you should have created a final project repository on GitHub and pushed psuedo code and a draft of the HTML/CSS for your application to that repo.
-This week, focus on drafting the JavaScript and jQuery you'll need for your application.
-Over the next few weeks, you'll be pushing updates to this same repo until your final project is complete.